eclipse-tractusx/puris/docs/user/User_Guide.md

 - Status (either `Open` or `Closed`, use close to close disruptions)
 - Effect (either `Increase` or `Decrease` of `Production` or `Demand`)
 - Start Date of Effect
-- End Date of Effect
+- (optional) End Date of Effect
-- Affected Sites Senders
+- (optional) Affected Sites Senders
-- Affected Material Numbers (only those applicable to the partner)
+- (optional) Affected Material Numbers (only those applicable to the partner)
-- Affected Sites Recipient
+- (optional) Affected Sites Recipient
-- Text
+- (optional) Text

 ## Catalog